 A GALLANT FIGURE FOR YOUTH TO EMULIATE.

 The condition of the little chapel may underscore the attitude of V.C.U. regarding this potentially embarrassing part of their facility and their history.
-Lights in the chapel are burned out, the carpet is threadbare, and some of the tiles in the oddly low ceiling are stained and warped.
+Lights in the chapel are burned out and the carpet is threadbare.
 There was a wedding in the Jefferson Davis Memorial Chapel as late as 1976, but today the whole space looks depressing and hardly the place to celebrate a marriage.
 The copy of the popular painting of Christ in the garden of Gethsemane that hangs in the chapel in 1960 has been replaced with a cartoon-like replica of the same scene, painted by some unskilled hand and hoping, perhaps, that nobody would notice the substitution.
 A torn and battered Bible rests on the altar below the painting.

 Current societal conditions have called for a reassessment of the manifestations of Confederate culture in Virginia.
 With removal of icons and statues, the renaming of streets and parks, the fate of the Jefferson Davis Memorial Chapel is in doubt.
 The fact it is located in a State-owned building only ensures that its presence there will be examined closely.
 In fact, MoveOn.Org has an online petition to rename the space: https://petitions.moveon.org/sign/rename-the-jefferson.